jasonscott2441/jasonscott2441/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/jason-scott-6a6ba8148/)

-[Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am a Comp Tia Security+ certificate holder with a profound interest in technology and a dedication to solving complex problems.

 Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My exposure to cybersecurity through current and previous roles has made me eager to fully transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]